undertourism.eu·also at undertourism.online·undertourism.info·undertourism.srl

 Respect

-The Cévennes is a UNESCO cultural landscape because it is a working livestock landscape, not a museum.
-Sheep are the daily reality on every trail; keep dogs strictly on leads year-round and close every gate after you.
-The Causse Méjean plateau is exposed limestone — do not light fires anywhere outside the marked picnic areas, and do not collect plants or geological samples.
-The Stevenson Trail is route-marked and well-served by accommodation; do not deviate off-trail for shortcuts — the Cévennes massif kills walkers every year who underestimate the weather and distance.
-Florac and the surrounding villages retain a strong Protestant cultural identity going back to the Camisard wars (1702-1710); local people are friendly but quietly self-contained, and the social compact responds well to a basic bonjour and merci.
-The chestnut harvest is private property in active production; do not gather chestnuts from groves without explicit permission.
+The Cévennes holds its UNESCO listing because it is a working livestock landscape, not a museum.
+Sheep are the daily reality on every trail.
+Keep dogs strictly on leads year-round and close every gate after you.
+The Causse Méjean plateau is exposed limestone: no fires anywhere outside the marked picnic areas, no collecting plants or geological samples.
+The Stevenson Trail is route-marked and well served by accommodation, so do not cut off-trail for shortcuts.
+The Cévennes massif kills walkers every year who underestimate the weather and distance.
+Florac and the surrounding villages retain a strong Protestant cultural identity going back to the Camisard wars (1702-1710); people are friendly but quietly self-contained, and a basic bonjour and merci goes a long way.
+The chestnut harvest is private property in active production.
+Do not gather chestnuts from groves without explicit permission.

 Practical notes